gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 ### Online VM mask

-Since at any given time we might be performing operations with VMs disabled, we need to have one kmask register always dedicated to holding the mask of which VMs are actively running.
+Since at any given time we might be performing operations with VMs disabled, we need to have one kmask register always dedicated to holding the mask of VMs that are actively running.
 Since `k1` is the first general purpose kmask we can use, that's exactly what we pick.
 Any bit which is clear in `k1` (VM is disabled), must not have its state modified.
 Thus you'll see `k1` is used as a merging mask for almost every single vectorized operation we do.

+By using the `k1` mask in every instruction, we preseve the lanes of vector registers which are disabled.
+This provides near-zero-cost preservation of disabled VM states, such that we don't have to save/restore massive ZMM registers during divergence.

-This mask must also be honored during scalar code to emulate vectorized operations (for example divs, which have no vectorized instruction).
+This mask must also be honored during scalar code that emulates complex vectorized operations (for example divs, which have no vectorized instruction).

 ### "Following" VM mask

 At some points during emulation we run into situations where VMs have to get disabled.
-For example some VMs might take a true branch, and others might take the false (or "else") side of a branch.
+For example, some VMs might take a true branch, and others might take the false (or "else") side of a branch.
 In this case we need to make a decision (very quickly) about which VM to follow.
 To do this, we have a VM which we mark as the "following" VM.
-In this case we store this "following" VM in `k7`.
-This is always only a single bit set, and it's the bit of the VM which we always will follow when we have to make divergence decisions.
+We store this "following" VM mask in `k7`.
+This always contains a single bit, and it's the bit of the VM which we will always follow when we have to make divergence decisions.

 The VM we are "following" must always be active, and thus `(k7 & k1) != 0` must always be true!
 This `k7` mask only has to be updated when we enter the JIT, thus the computation of which VM to "follow" may be complex as it will not be a common expense.
 While the JIT is executing, this `k7` mask will never have to be updated unless the VM we are following causes a fault (at which point a new VM to follow will be computed).